yagubshukurov/Comics-App/README.md

 ## Commits of the project
 Messed up with git commits in terminal.
 This project is commited from xcode.
-To look at commits please look [at this previous repository](https://github.com/yagubshukurov/SwiftUI).
+To look at commits please look [at this previous repository](https://github.com/yagubshukurov/SwiftUI/commits/master).

+## Features
+* Pagination of comics with thumbnails
+* Details of comics
+* Search comics
+* Totally implemented in SwiftUI
+* UITests for texts and image in details of comics

 ## How to run
 On the command line clone repository.